Lompoc, California: Economy

-Vandenberg Space Force Base dominates the economy, directly employing more Lompoc residents than any other employer, and contributing $1.7 billion to the regional economy.
+Vandenberg Space Force Base dominates the economy, directly employing more Lompoc residents than any other employer and contributing $1.7 billion to the regional economy.
 Other mainstays of the economy include the Federal Correctional Institution, the diatomaceous earth mine (today owned by Imerys), the Lompoc Oil Field and associated oil processing facilities north of town, and agriculture (especially seed flowers and vegetables).
 Lompoc is called "The City of Arts and Flowers".

 Wine production and wine tourism make up an expanding agricultural sector.
 Lompoc Valley is the gateway to the Sta.
 Rita Hills AVA wine appellation, internationally recognized for premium pinot noir and chardonnay.
 Thirty premium boutique wine labels are produced in Lompoc.
-Numerous other wineries are located along State Route 246 and on Santa Rosa Road.
-Tasting rooms are located in various parts of Lompoc.
+Numerous other wineries are along State Route 246 and on Santa Rosa Road.
+Tasting rooms are in various parts of Lompoc.

-Since the end of the Cold War, many workers employed in Santa Barbara and Goleta have moved to Lompoc to take advantage of lower housing costs, effectively making Lompoc a bedroom community of Santa Barbara.
-The character of the town has changed considerably with the growth associated with this demographic shift.
+Since the end of the Cold War, many workers employed in Santa Barbara and Goleta have moved to Lompoc to take advantage of lower housing costs, effectively making it a bedroom community of Santa Barbara.
+The town's character has changed considerably with the growth associated with this demographic shift.
 In addition, new housing developments are spreading into the adjacent hills on the north side of town.

 Cannabis

-Upon the legalization of the sale and distribution of cannabis in California, the city had seven recreational marijuana storefronts by February 2020 with nineteen cannabis business licenses having been issued by the city.
-One of the retail establishment is being licensed for on site consumption claiming to be the first between Los Angeles and San Francisco.
+Upon the legalization of the sale and distribution of cannabis in California, the city had seven recreational marijuana storefronts by February 2020, with 19 cannabis business licenses having been issued by the city.
+One of the retail establishments being licensed for onsite consumption claims to be the first between Los Angeles and San Francisco.
 A manufacturing facility has been established and a testing lab provides the required analysis for growers.
 Companies must be licensed by the local agency and the state to grow, test, or sell cannabis and the city may authorize none or only some of these activities.
 Cannabis dispensaries pay a 6% gross sales tax to the city.
-Local governments may not prohibit adults, who are in compliance with state laws, from growing, using, or transporting marijuana for personal use.
+Local governments may not prohibit adults who are in compliance with state laws from growing, using, or transporting cannabis for personal use.

 Government

 Public safety

-The Lompoc Police Department is the primary law enforcement agency for the city.
+The Lompoc Police Department is the city's primary law enforcement agency.
 The city is also served by the Lompoc Fire Department (LFD), which responds to more than 3,800 emergency and non-emergency calls per year.

 American Medical Response Santa Barbara County (AMR SBC) provides the primary emergency medical response and ambulance services.
-The LFD provides mutual aid to the Santa Barbara County Fire Department as well as providing primary fire protection and emergency medical response to the United States Penitentiary, Lompoc.
+The LFD provides mutual aid to the Santa Barbara County Fire Department as well as primary fire protection and emergency medical response to the United States Penitentiary, Lompoc.

-The Federal Correctional Complex located between Lompoc and Vandenberg SFB includes the medium- and low-security Federal Correctional Institution, Lompoc, two minimum-security camps.
+The Federal Correctional Complex between Lompoc and Vandenberg SFB includes the medium- and low-security Federal Correctional Institution, Lompoc, two minimum-security camps.

 Education

 Lompoc is served by the Lompoc Unified School District.

 The two high schools in the area are Cabrillo High School and Lompoc High School.

+The two middle schools in the area are Vandenberg Middle School and Lompoc Valley Middle School.

+Allan Hancock College operates the Lompoc Valley Center (LVC).